Day trip to Cistercian Monastery Heiligenkreuz

 Excursions from Vienna:

-There are also organized excursions from Vienna to Stift Heiligenkreuz and the Wienerwald:
+There are also organized excursions from Vienna to the Cistercian Abbey of Heiligenkreuz and to the Vienna Woods:

-Stift Heiligenkreuz offers simple accommodation in the monastery for guests who are seriously interested in life in the monastery.
-Participation in services and prayer hours is desired.
+The Cistercian Abbey of Heiligenkreuz offers simple overnight accommodation in the monastery for guests who are seriously interested in monastery life.
+Participation in church services and prayer hours is encouraged.

 Inquiries by email to: email@example.com